Waldur SLURM Integration Service

 In order to test it, you need to execute following commands in your terminal app:

-If your SLURM cluster doesn't run in Docker, you need to deploy the service natively using Python module.
+If your SLURM cluster doesn't run in Docker, you need to deploy the a systemd service starting using Python module.

 The agent requires

-sacctmgr to be available, so it should run on a headnode of the SLURM cluster.
+sacctmgr to be accessible on a machine, so it should run on a headnode of the SLURM cluster.

 To setup TRES-related info, the service uses the corresponding configuration file